OpenHumans/oh-data-source-template/README.md

 5. `SECRET_KEY`
 6. `DEBUG` = true when needed

+While in `settings`, copy the Heroku `DATABASE_URL` and add it to your local `.env` file.
+Run `pipenv run python manage.py migrate` to apply the migrations to the Heroku database.

 Head back over to your terminal and run the following command to initialize and update your code remotely in Heroku:

 `git push heroku master`